Goalkeeper Chris Maxwell was delighted to be awarded with the Community Player of the Year award and the PFA Community Champion Award at the weekend.

-"As I've said I think it's important but it's also something I enjoy, it does give you a great deal of satisfaction to do things for other people and even if you make just one per cent difference, it's really important.
+Maxwell, who was also nominated as Preston North End's Player in the Community at the EFL Awards this year added: "As I've said I think it's important but it's also something I enjoy, it does give you a great deal of satisfaction to do things for other people and even if you make just one per cent difference, it's really important.

 "Us as players, I think if we are in touch with the community, in touch with the fans, then it's a recipe for success on the field as well.
 I like to do my bit and I will continue to do so."